Big Brother (Australian TV series) season 6: Friday Night Live

-Special shows
+Special episodes

+A number of special episodes aired during the original run of the season.
+These included:

-The Insider AKA Michael McCoy
+The Insider

 The Insider was a live show, broadcast on Day 2, where the result of the Insider public vote was revealed.
 Viewers had to vote for whether David, Camilla or Michael should be appointed the Insider.
 The Daily Show was broadcast as part of The Insider.
 Hosted by Gretel Killeen.
 Michael McCoy was selected as the insider.
 Michael McCoy (born 16 June 1980) is a political science student from Sydney, New South Wales.
 He is of Anglo-Celtic and Filipino descent.
 Michael was the first housemate to enter the Big Brother House this year.

 On Day 2, he was given the task of the Insider by Big Brother, having been chosen by the viewing public.
 If he succeeded in his tasks, he would be immune from being nominated, but if he failed he would automatically be put up for eviction.

 He failed his first mission within minutes of being assigned the task, which was to secretly spill water on a bed that was occupied by two housemates.
 Michael opted to spill water on Gaelan's bed, which at the time was only used by Gaelan himself.
 Because of that, and because he also didn't empty the whole bottle, he was awarded his first strike.
 Soon after, he was given other missions, one of which was to be nominated by at least eight of his fellow housemates in the next round of nominations.
 To complete this mission he fabricated a story about a custody issue concerning his young son Reuben, claiming he wanted to leave the house to concentrate on this issue.